Computer-Graphics-Shenkar-Projects/.github/README.md

 - Rendering Techniques

-Whether you're manipulating simple shapes or building complex 3D environments, this course equips you with the essential tools and concepts to bring graphics to life.
+Whether you're manipulating simple shapes or building complex 3D environments, this course equips essential tools and concepts to bring graphics to life.